CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

 Written: 50%

     OPEN BOOK (DO NOT USE ANY AI EXTENSIONS AND NO GOOGLE OR AI)
+        - if you are using my notes for this exam, make sure to download them to avoid any complications with prof (plz)

     Will be given a question and will have to code an algorithm accordingly There will also be MCQs